joshmaz/dakboard-lowellmakes/CONTRIBUTING.md

 ## Ways to Contribute

 ### 1. Provide Content

 - Submit **event information** (Google Calendar entries, flyers, reservation details).
 - Share **media assets** (photos, videos, graphics) that highlight projects or events.
 - Suggest new **screen ideas** (rotating schedules, social feeds, project highlights).

 ### 2. Create or Update Screens

 - Use the [DAKboard Editor](https://dakboard.com/screens) to build or modify layouts.
-- Save and document your screen in the repo under `/docs/screens`.
+- **Export your screen definition** and save it in the repo under `docs/templates/`.
+Each exported screen should be accompanied by a short `README` describing its purpose.
-- Follow existing **style guidelines** (fonts, colors, layout patterns).
+- Follow existing **style guidelines** (fonts, colors, layout patterns) in `docs/screen-design.md`.

 ### 3. Submit Changes via GitHub

 - Fork or clone the repo.
 - Add your screen definition, template, or documentation.
 - Open a **Pull Request** with a short description of your changes.